 The second discussion on this issue was held on November 12, 1967, also in the security cabinet, with ministers debating the demarcation of the Green Line on future maps at length.
 Minister Allon suggested censoring publication of the decision to print maps that do not show the Armistice Lines and the discussion then veered toward the status of the Latrun area.
 The ministers ultimately reaffirmed the decision to stop marking the Green Line on government printed maps and to issue a media blackout on the decision itself.

 Resolution No. B/21

-The Ministerial Committee on Security Affairs ratifed the decision it had made about three weeks earlier.
-Sensitive to the international response to the publication a new map without the Green Line on it, the committee also decided to postpone map printing until after the end of the UN General Assembly session.
+The Ministerial Committee on Security Affairs ratified the decision it had made about three weeks earlier.
+Sensitive to the international response to the release of a new map without the Green Line on it, the committee also decided to postpone map printing until after the UN General Assembly session.
 The decision was marked B/21.
 The two decisions of the Ministerial Committee regarding the erasure of the Green Line from the map were classified as “top secret” and were not published for many years.